Luan-vP/lyrics-guide/content/poems/spherical-karens-in-a-vacuum.md

 ---
+title: "Spherical Karens in a Vacuum"
-title: "spherical-karens-in-a-vacuum"
+slug: "spherical-karens-in-a-vacuum"
 description: "A meditation on emotional detachment versus authentic connection, exploring the balance between protection and vulnerability."
 ---

-# Spherical Karens in a Vacuum

 Callous apathy faces tragedy better than a tether to a justly, mustly, moral weather.